 - Wonder Woman will side with the boys.

 This goes back to the belief that only men read comic books, the feedback loop that says that, since that’s the case, it’s OK for comic books to maintain a somewhat (or, in some cases, a full-blown) sexist worldview, presenting, in 2012, a shockingly bankrupt take on a society free from the input of men, one wherein the gaggle of man-hating lesbians are invaded and conquered by their supposed betters.
 Earth 2 could have done something completely different, something completely un-comic book, but going against the grain, reaching across gender boundaries, and attempting to hook new readers are all goals less important than appeasing an ever-dwindling market and holding out for that rarest of rarities: A profitable film/TV show.

-Sadly, nobody seems to get mythology.
-Nobody seems to care about the idea of a (supposedly) immortal race of women who, left alone for centuries, developed their own customs, technology, and skills.
+Sadly, nobody involved seems to get Wonder Woman’s mythology, which is perhaps the most fascinating in comics.
+Nobody seems to care about the idea of an immortal race of women who, left alone for centuries, developed their own customs, technology, and skills.
 As long as we maintain our view of comic books as the stuff of testosterone-laden fantasy, the women appearing on those four-color pages will remain, by and large, either Cool Female Buddies or The Other, likely a combination of both, that intangible mix of fascination and fear.
 As long as we’re cool with the idea of female genocide for entertainment, not only will a vast, mostly-untapped demographic remain uninterested (or continue to be portrayed as uninterested), but the idea of comic book reader as basement dwelling, angry virgin will persist.
 We will remain hiding among our longboxes, afraid that Amazons may yet attack.